furqonajiy/itbisa-shopee-order-bot/README.md

 2. Push your code to `main` (with `data/processed_orders.json` as `{}` and `data/shopee_tokens.json` from the bootstrap).
 3. Trigger the workflow manually from the Actions tab.
-4. The first run will create the `bot-state` branch and push the state files there.
-From then on, all state updates go to bot-state and main stays untouched by the bot.
+4. The first run will create or update the `bot-state` branch and push the state files there.
+From then on, runtime updates go to `bot-state`.

 ### What you should NOT do